 The main way that intermittent fasting helps with fat loss, is by creating a huge calorie budget for later in the day.

-Research on circadian rythm shows that people generally are more hungry in the evening than during the morning:
+Research on circadian rhythm shows that people generally are more hungry in the evening than during the morning:

-Where the arrow points in this scientific graph, is when during our circadian rythm that people normally are most hungry.
+Where the arrow points in this scientific graph, is when during our circadian rhythm that people normally are most hungry.